-13.1.5 Puppet Modules
+14.1.5 Puppet Modules

 A Puppet module bundles a Puppet manifest with templates and other files.
 A Puppet module is used to carry out specific kinds of configuration tasks.
 For example, there are Puppet modules that do ssh configuration.
 Puppet modules can be obtained from Puppet module repositories, such as, for example, https://forge.puppetlabs.com.
+Puppet modules should not be confused the properties and syntax of modules environment (section 2.2).